leonardssh/vscord/src/data/README.md

 # Adding Language

-There's currently two value that store information for language, that is `KNOWN_LANGUAGES` and `KNOWN_EXTENSIONS`
+There's currently two value that store information for language, that is `KNOWN_LANGUAGES` and `KNOWN_EXTENSIONS`.
+It's not nessecary to fill both field, only one is needed, but you can fill both field.

 ## KNOWN_LANGUAGES